 It must be borne in mind that Italy is divided into three specific zones - yellow (low risk), orange (medium risk) and red (high-risk), - under new covid-19 restrictions.
 These three areas are subjected to limitation and prohibitions.
 Transit through the territories is allowed if necessary to reach further territories that are not subject to movement restrictions (yellow zones).
 While, in orange and red zones, you can only move in case of proven work, health and emergency cases, which must be indicated in the self-certification form.

-Abruzzo, Province of Bolzano, Calabria, Campania, Lombardia, Piemonte, Tuscany, Valle d'Aosta.
+Basilicata, Calabria, Campania, Lombardia, Province of Bolzano, Piemonte, Tuscany, Valle d'Aosta.